jrpischel/JetsProject/README.md

 # Overview
-## Create a program that allows Users to input and rate a list of food trucks, then view the average rating and the highest-rated truck.
+## Create a fleet of jets with different capabilities.
+The application will display menu to use/add/delete the jets and access information about them.

 # Technologies Used